-The following table presents the classification of the restructuring liabilities on the consolidated balance sheets.
-At December 31, 2016, the accrual for lease termination costs relates to restructuring costs associated with a 2016 lease termination in the finishing segment.
-At December 31, 2015, the accrual for lease termination costs relates to the closure of the Norwalk facility in the acoustics segment.
-At December 31, 2016, the accrual for other costs of \$1.1 million primarily relates to a loss contingency for certain employment matter claims within the finishing segment due to the closure of the Brazil location.
+At December 31, 2017 and December 31, 2016, the restructuring liabilities were classified as other current liabilities on the consolidated balance sheets.
+At December 31, 2017 and December 31, 2016, the accrual for lease termination costs primarily relates to restructuring costs associated with a 2016 lease termination in the finishing segment.
+At December 31, 2017 and December 31, 2016, the accrual for other costs primarily relates to a loss contingency for certain employment matter claims within the finishing segment due to the closure of a facility in Brazil.